aerdman1/henryhowler/docs/Ancestors/captain-henry-of-geauga-online-resources.md

 ***

-<Anchor label="Pioneer Women of Geauga" target="_blank" href="Pioneer Women of Geauga  also makes several references to different Henry family members during the 1800’s and the settling of Bainbridge Township." />  also makes several references to different Henry family members during the 1800’s and the settling of Bainbridge Township.
+<Anchor target="_blank" href="Pioneer Women of Geauga  also makes several references to different Henry family members during the 1800’s and the settling of Bainbridge Township." />  also makes several references to different Henry family members during the 1800’s and the settling of Bainbridge Township.

 ***